This post may contain affiliate links. Please read our disclosure.

 Can insulin go in checked luggage?

-No, insulin should never be stored in checked luggage as the hold temperatures can freeze insulin, rendering it useless.
+No, insulin should never be stored in checked luggage as the cargo hold temperatures can freeze insulin, rendering it useless.

 Always store insulin in your hand luggage, keeping lancets, test strips, needles, and pens in a transparent plastic bag for security checks.